HighlanderRobotics/Highlanders-Training/ElectronicsCrashCourse.md

 The PDH will also have a smaller breaker for each motor on it, which limits the power draw from each individual motor to 40 amps.
 In practice, we can draw more for a short period of time.
 If you are interested in more details about how and why that works, look at the electrical coursework for the team.

+There is a similar product manufactured by CTRE called the Power Distribution Panel, or PDP.
+This is essentially an older version of the PDH with fewer motor slots, and is largely legacy hardware.
+You might see it in older documentation and robots, however.

 The PDH is also usually at one end of our CAN network.
 What's CAN?
 Glad you asked . . .